June 9, 2016 | Brain and Spinal Injury

 How does TBI in Indianapolis Children Compare to TBI in Indianapolis Adults?

-While the symptoms of a brain injury in Indianapolis children are similar to the symptoms experienced by Indianapolis adults, the can be very different.
+While the symptoms of a brain injury in Indianapolis children are similar to the symptoms experienced by Indianapolis adults, the functional impact can be very different.
 Children are not little adults.
 The brain of a child is continuing to develop.
 The assumption used to be a child with a brain injury would recover better than an adult because there was more “plasticity” in a younger brain.
 More recent research has shown that this is not the case.
 A brain injury actually has a more devastating impact on a child than an injury of the same severity has on a mature adult.
 The cognitive impairments of children may not be immediately obvious after the injury but may become apparent as the child gets older and faces increased cognitive and social expectations for new learning and more complex, socially appropriate behavior.
 These delayed effects can create lifetime challenges for children.
 However, the greatest challenges many children with brain injury face are changes in their abilities to think and learn and to develop socially appropriate behaviors.

 Common deficits after brain injury include difficulty in processing information, impaired judgment, and reasoning.
 When an adult is injured, these deficits can become apparent in the months following the injury.
 For a child, it may be years before the deficits from the injury become apparent.